tagoWorks/akod/README.md

    * logChannel: The channel ID where the bot will send license validation logs

 5. Open the `assets` folder and edit `service.py` with the required fields
-   * Input your local repository path for "repo="
-   * Define your static private key.
-This key is used to decypt and validate licenses on the user end
+   * Put your repository URL in the URL field, not including the https://
+   * Obtain and paste your GitHub Personal Access Token (PAT)
+   * Define the repository location in the repo field

 6. Input your licenses in the `license.txt` file

 # Implement VLoD in your code 💻